-We next use $F$ to construct graph representations for both the functors $F^n$ and $F^{2n}$.
-See \cref{fig:example_all_graphs} for a figure to follow along.
-Since building $F^{2n}$ from $F^n$ is the same as building $F^{n}$ from $F$ up to indexing, we only focus the construction of $F^n$.
+We next use $F$ to construct graph representations for both the functors $F^n$ and $F^{2n}$; see \cref{fig:example_all_graphs} for reference.
+Since building $F^{2n}$ from $F^n$ is the same as building $F^{n}$ from $F$ up to indexing, we only describe the construction of $F^n$.
 For any $\rho \in K$, $F^n(S_{\rho}) = F(S^n_{\rho})$, and because of the cosheaf properties, this means

 If $\rho$ is a vertex $\sigma_i$, then checking indices shows that the colimit is taken over the set